MKastek/GCP-ACE-exam/exam-notes.md

 Allocation quotas are the maximum number of resources you can create of that resource type, if those resources are available.

-### Billing accounts in Google Cloud
--  Project and its resources can only be tied to one billing account.
--  Billing account can handle billing for more than one project.

 ### Project name
 Project name is set by the user at creation.
 It does not have to be unique.
 It can be changed after creation time.